Welcome to the MIT Faculty/Staff page!

 • Micro-internships

-• Full details on the career fairs being offered this semester can be found on the Fairs at MIT page.
-In addition to the Fall Career Fair series, other career fairs will be offered by partners across campus and Harvard.
+• In addition to the Fall Career Fair series, other career fairs will be offered by partners across campus and Harvard.
 View our Annual Career Fairs at MIT page for a full list of planned and anticipated fairs.

 By Tara Thakurta